domainsofapp/domainsofapp.github.io/_posts/2019-10-02-my-shazams.md

 P.S.
 Thank you Shazam for your services!
 Except that one time when my original Shazam library disappeared forever :'--(

-Below is the new one
+Below is the new list

 Legend:
 (y) Good for DJ